Earn while you learn

 When do the internships happen?

-Following the completion of two terms of study in the School, students are assigned to intern placements in one of two semesters: May-August or September-December.
+Following the completion of two terms of study in the School, students are assigned placements in one of two semesters: May-August or September-December.

 How are students placed?

-Students apply for internship with select newsrooms, interviews are arranged, and placement results are reviewed by the Head of the School in consultation with the faculty.
+Students apply for internship with select newsrooms, interviews are arranged, and placement results are confirmed by the internship coordinator in consultation with the faculty.

 What are the rules?

 The School has final authority over the timing and assignment of student internships.
 University credit for the internship program is equivalent to five courses in journalism studies.
 The grading of pass/fail is assessed according to criteria established by the faculty.
-They are responsible for supervising student progress during the internship term.
+Faculty supervisors are responsible for checking in on students during each internship.
 Students accepting an internship placement enter into a contractual relationship that recognizes the mutual objectives of the School and its internship partners: to achieve the highest standards of journalism education and achievement.

 Where do students go?

-The School of Journalism works with a broad spectrum of respected journalism agencies.
+The School of Journalism works with a wide range of newsrooms and communications departments.
 Our partnerships represent local, regional and national commitments to the internship program.
 Our partners have included:

 - The Saskatoon StarPhoenix